Gustav Adolf Kröner: Early years and education

-Establishment period as Publisher and Acquisition of Cottas
+Early career

 In 1859, Adolf Kröner took over the Hof- und Kanzleibuchdruckerei of his father-in-law Carl Mäntler and founded his first publishing house Gebr.
 Mäntler (A. Kröner) together with his brother Paul in the same year.
 In 1861, he parted with the printing business and from then on worked only as a publisher and bookseller in the publishing house A. Kröner Verlagsbuchhandlung.
 His first author was Melchior Meyr, who was followed by the literary figures he met in Munich and whose works he published in the Munich Poets' Book in 1862 and 1863.
 Wilhelm Hertz, Paul Heyse and above all Hermann Kurz subsequently had their books published by him.
 In addition, through the purchase of two small publishing houses - Becherscher Verlag in 1864, Krabbescher Verlag in 1870 (according to other sources in 1873) - he also attracted Hans Hopfen, Ernst Eckstein, Wolfgang Menzel and Robert von Hornstein as authors.
 Carl Kröner, his brother, joined the publishing house as a partner in 1867, while Paul Kröner had already taken over the printing house in 1864.
 In 1877, the two businesses were brought back together under one roof with the name Gebrüder Kröner, in which Kröner's second brother Karl was also involved, although he left the business again as early as 1883.
 In addition to the books named, Kröner also published the conservative Schwäbische Volkszeitung.

 In 1884, Adolf Kröner expanded his business by taking over the publishing house of the late Ernst Keil, who published the journal Die Gartenlaube, and took over the editing of the journal until it was discontinued in 1903.
 In 1886, his son Alfred also entered the management of the journal and took over its management.
 Kröner was the first publisher of the journal in Germany.